joey-david/emnist-nn-scratch/readme.md

 ## Features

-- Implements forward and backpropagation for a 3-layer neural network (input layer, hidden layers, and output layer).
+- Implements forward and backpropagation for a 4-layer neural network (input layer, hidden layers, and output layer).
-- Supports multiple datasets, including MNIST and EMNIST.
-- Uses Mean Squared Error (MSE) loss with softmax activation.
+- Uses Cross Entropy Loss loss with softmax activation.
 - Includes temperature scaling for the softmax layer.
 - Training and testing routines with accuracy monitoring.